Green Guru LLC Irrigation & Landscape Lighting

 Can you upgrade only part of my irrigation control strategy?

 Yes.
-Many properties phase improvements by risk and ROI, starting with core controller setup and then refining zone behavior over time.
+Many properties phase improvements by urgency and long-term value, starting with core controller setup and then refining zone behavior over time.

 How often should schedules be adjusted through the season?